VEKsoftware/yii2-log-behavior/README.md

 ### MultipleActiveRecord

+>#Notice
+>In current version saveMultiple supports only PostgreSql

 To save an array of models in one query you need to use ``log\base\MultipleActiveRecrod`` class as a parent of your model.
 Than you can use ``saveMultiple()`` method.
 Do it in the following way.
 ```php
 <?php